Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

 Encompassing many career options, the majors in the Division of Education & Human Studies attract students who care about others: the born educator, the team player, the lover of justice.
-As a student in the Division of Education & Human Studies, you'll be making a difference in the world years before you graduate through the extensive field opportunities, including schools, community organizations, government agencies and other real-world settings.
+As a student in the Division of Education & Human Studies, you'll be making a difference in the world years before you graduate, through extensive field opportunities in schools, community organizations, government agencies and other real-world settings.

 This exciting major immerses you in the field’s full range of possibilities and covers a spectrum of criminal justice topics—from lab-based forensics on blood and DNA samples to family violence and related systems of social services and support.
 Learn the fundamental principles needed in all criminal justice professions.